 Three times now we have stayed at the freedom camping area, Ramp Road, on the Karikari Peninsula and each time we have heard other campers talk of the spot on the other side of the peninsula at Rangiputa as also being a great place to stay.
-So when it was suggested that we make the move there it wasn’t hard to say yes.
+So when it was suggested that we make a move there, it wasn’t hard to say yes.

 From there we decided to pop down to the recently opened NZMCA Park as it’s one of the few that we haven’t visited (we have 6 left to visit).
-According to the gentleman in the caravan there were 5 campers staying there the previous night.
+According to the gentleman in the caravan, 5 campers were staying there the previous night.
 I must say that as it’s set back from the beach a couple of hundred metres and lacks the views that the freedom camping area at Ramp Road offers it’s hard to see us staying there.
-It does also appear from the ground that this is also rather flood prone so probably not such a great option during winter.
-The local area have sealed a driveway that leads to an elevated piece of ground so that will probably assist but I would certainly walk it first after heavy rain.
+It does also appear from the ground that this is also flood-prone.
+So probably not such a great option during winter.
+The local area have sealed a driveway that leads to an elevated piece of ground so that will likely assist, but I would undoubtedly walk it first after heavy rain.

-There is one really strange sign in the Park.
-Apparently the resource consent only allows for 50 vehicles movements each day (25 in and 25 out) Which makes me wonder if you are arriving late on a busy summers day how you know how many people have already come and gone before you.
+There is one extraordinary sign in the Park.
+Apparently, the resource consent only allows for 50 vehicles movements each day (25 in and 25 out) Which makes me wonder if you are arriving late on a busy summers day how you know how many people have already come and gone before you.

-So the word is that this place is not on any of the App’s and doesn’t show in the travel bible so it’s secret and don’t tell anyone about it.
-I think to myself that this will be great a nice quiet spot at the beach free from the masses.
-Adrian had asked us to stop at the fishing tackle store and pick up some more bait and while we were there we watched a large caravan turn down the road, Oh well plenty of space I am sure.
+So the word is that this place is not on any of the App’s.
+It also doesn’t show in the travel bible.
+So it’s secret and don’t tell anyone about it.
+I think to myself that this will be great a beautiful quiet spot at the beach free from the masses.
+Adrian had asked us to stop at the fishing tackle store and pick up some more bait, and while we were there we watched a large caravan turn down the road, Oh well plenty of space I am sure.

-As we arrived at the the entrance to the camping area (a very narrow roadway) we saw the caravan pulled over on the side with the people having walked up to inspect the site first.
+As we arrived at the entrance to the camping area (a very narrow roadway), we saw the caravan pulled over on the side with the people having walked up to inspect the site first.
 Snooze and you lose turns out it’s not so secret with almost every space taken in fact there was only one space left that a motorhome of our size could squeeze into.
-There is space here for a total of around 12 vans and with the caravan it’s fair to say it was full.
+There is space here for a total of around 12 vans, and with the caravan, it’s fair to say it was full.

 The beach is just like you see in the postcards of old from tropical islands with white sand and blue water just a magic place.
 I am also pleased to report that after some effort the caravan also managed to find a place to park up, just not a very level one and one that wouldn’t have suited us but at least they had somewhere to stay.

-Rangiputa is famous for it’s sunsets and so it was to be again that night with what was just an amazing display of colours.
+Rangiputa is famous for its sunsets, and so it was to be again that night with what was just a fantastic display of colours.

 The following morning we went for a wander to explore the area.
-Close to the entrance of the freedom camping spot there is a reserve named after local identity Dave Wilkinson.
-We found Dave in his enormous garden next to the reserve where he grows such exotic things as pineapples and bananas, as well as all the usual things you would find in a garden.
+Close to the entrance of the freedom camping spot, there is a reserve named after local identity Dave Wilkinson.
+We found Dave in his enormous garden next to the reserve where he grows such exotic things as pineapples and bananas, as well as all the usual stuff you would find in a garden.

-Dave has spent a lifetime here planting and looking after the local reserve areas including installing picnic tables along the waterfront.
-He is strongly in favour of controlled freedom camping here believing that the beauty of the area should be available for all.
+Dave has spent a lifetime here planting and looking after the local reserve areas, including installing picnic tables along the waterfront.
+He is firmly in favour of controlled freedom camping here believing that the beauty of the area should be available for all.

-We spent a very pleasant evening that night enjoying yet another bite of John’s smoked fish with a feed of pipi’s to go with it.
-I didn’t take any photos of the happy hour (other than the fish) but we were joined by some of the other campers were a discussion was held about this beautiful place.
+We spent a delightful evening that night enjoying yet another bite of John’s smoked fish with a feed of pipi’s to go with it.
+I didn’t take any photos of the happy hour (other than the fish).
+We were joined by some of the other campers were a discussion was held about this beautiful place.
 I was again reminded that this was a secret place and shouldn’t be sharing about it on my blog.
-I then reminded all of them that others have written about this already and if it was so secret why was it so full here!
+I then told all of them that others have written about this already and if it was so secret why was it so full here!